catseye/Schroedingers-Game-of-Life/README.md

 door.

 A minute later you open it again and walk back in.
-The boxes are closed and there is no sign of the cat.
+The boxes are closed and there is no sign of the cat or the deathtrap.

 You check the environment carefully to ensure there are no hidden compartments and that your colleague has not eaten the cat.